perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 what they're paying for, if they want to know more than the prospectus tells them.

-I plan to have a session at the Lyon 2017 summit to go through this and get feedback, but will also solicit feedback from further beyond.

 ## What is the PTS?

 An annual summit where we assemble as many of the key developers for the